 What if an individual wants to redo or revisit a certain piece of content?
 It is important to have a dedicated space for all training material and resources, with intuitive search capabilities.
 Digital libraries, for instance, provide easy access to this key information, with content housed in various formats, so there are fewer questions, and more time to focus on producing results.
 Such libraries should be highly configurable, with the ability to tailor the availability of content to different users (such as different teams or individuals in different locations).

-6. Collect the right data and analyze your onboarding practices to see where you can improve
+6. Collect the right data and analyze your virtual onboarding practices

 This is where people analytics comes in handy, as this will allow you to answer key questions such as: how are individuals progressing from day one?
 How is your current remote workforce onboarding contributing to specific KPIs set by the company?
 Having the available data allows leaders to see the connections between system performance, user engagement, and business goals, which helps to quantify the ROI of their training initiatives.
 If individuals are not performing as well as intended, it may be time to rethink your onboarding approach.
 Additionally, encourage feedback and suggestions from members of the workforce, in order to improve processes over time.